openeuropa/oe_multilingual/README.md

 This is optional and should be done only if your website should follow the [IPG rules](http://ec.europa.eu/ipg/print/print_all_content/index_en.htm#3.0) for language negotiation.

-In order to use this feature you need to enable the OpenEuropa Multilingual URL Suffix module by following [this instructions][10] or via [Drush][11] by running:
+In order to use this feature you need to enable the OpenEuropa Multilingual URL Suffix module by following [these instructions][10] or via [Drush][11] by running:
 ```bash
 ./vendor/bin/drush en oe_multilingual_url_suffix -y
 ```